 Government and Society: The Fighters of Wold are true to their name.
 Only having been founded thirty years ago, they rule by militocracy.
 Each full citizen must spend time in the military and their social standing is determined by their rank in military service, even decades after retirement in service.
 Non Citizens are taxed more heavily than those who have performed military service and sometimes looked down upon.

-Architecture: Of a necessity the sparsely populated area is highly self-sufficient and incorporates food gardens into their architecture and city design, when not mearly modifying existing buildings.
+Architecture: Of a necessity, the sparsely populated area is highly self-sufficient and incorporates food gardens into their architecture and city design, when not merely modifying existing buildings.
 Their houses are wooden, thatched and typically with few divided rooms.
-The city of weldharbor is build on ruins of a much larger port city with diverse building styles.
+The city of Weldharbor is built on ruins of a much larger port city with diverse building styles.

 The most important area of each town is the barracks which hold the offices of the government and administration.